engineering-collaboration/book/docs/book/anatomy-of-a-code-change/code-review.md

 While initially this seems as a redundancy of resources, when practicing pair programming for tasks requiring high cognitive load, the paper *The Costs and Benefits of Pair Programming* by Alistair Cockburn and Laurie Williams estimated that the overhead costs of purely development time for two developers working on a problem side-by-side are about 15% (instead of an expected 100%).
 These 15% are assuredly offset by the increase of code quality, code stability, and sharing of knowledge.

-Alas, the relative cost of pair programming multiplies with increasing triviality of the problem.
+The relative cost of pair programming multiplies with increasing triviality of the problem and is thus best reserved for consuming cognitive conundrums.
+The technique limits the gains of collaboration and exchange of knowledge to the two participating parties.

 ### Pre-merge code review